-Chris Sturken applied to the Green Foothills Leadership Academy at the recommendation of his cousin, Andrea Savage (class of 2014).
+Chris Sturken applied to the Green Foothills Leadership Program at the recommendation of his cousin, Andrea Savage (class of 2014).
 “It was right up my alley,” says Chris (class of 2017) who was taking a grassroots organizing course as an Environmental Studies major at San Francisco State.
 “I was excited and ready to soak up everything like a sponge.”

 Keeping a Family Legacy Alive

-Coming from a line of public transit workers – his father worked for Caltrain and his grandfather and great grandfather worked for Southern Pacific Railroad – Chris hoped to apply the skills and knowledge he gained from the Leadership Academy to a pop-bike lane project.
+Coming from a line of public transit workers – his father worked for Caltrain and his grandfather and great grandfather worked for Southern Pacific Railroad – Chris hoped to apply the skills and knowledge he gained from the Leadership Program to a pop-bike lane project.
 However, he later learned that by serving in public office he could contribute to the development of public transit beyond bike lanes.